Literature / Book of the New Sun

 Your race and ours are, perhaps, no more than each other's reproductive mechanisms.

-The Stars Are Going Out: Inverted.
-The sun is very dimmed and fading quickly — meaning that the others stars are now visible during the day.
+- The Stars Are Going Out: Inverted.
+The sun is very dimmed and fading quickly — meaning that the other stars are now visible during the day.